Communication situations are any kind of situation in which communication takes place.

 Team negotiations involve discussions among groups of people, who together forge two or more teams.

-Such teams usually consist of professionals who have different knowledge, experience, talents, and skills that are relevant to helping the team get what they want during the negotiations.
+Such teams are usually cross-functional and consist of professionals who have different knowledge, experience, talents, and skills that are relevant to helping the team get what they want during the negotiations.

 The process of negotiation between teams usually includes the following elements: